-Storm damage repairs are the top buildings insurance claim for landlords, says a new survey.
+According to a survey, storm damage repairs are the top building insurance claim for landlords.

-On average, each claim costs insurers £1,500, says the report by a landlords insurance provider.
+On average, each claim costs insurers £1,500, says a report by a landlord's insurance provider.

-The second most common claim is for damage to ceilings, walls and carpets drenched by burst pipes.
+The second most common claim is damaged ceilings, walls and carpets drenched by burst pipes.
 The average repair bill for this runs to £4,500.

-The most expensive landlord insurance problem is fires caused by faulty electrics.
-Insurers pick up an average £25,000 repair bill from these incidents.
+The most expensive landlord insurance problem is fires caused by faulty electrics, and insurers pick up an average £25,000 repair bill from these incidents.

 The claims data came from analysing more than 100,000 landlord insurance policies and claims.